Who we are

 Scarlet stakes out a clear and growing position in the price-conscious consumer segment with interesting offers as:

-Scarlet Trio: a triple play Pack that combines a no-frills TV, Internet and fixed line telephony for budget-conscious consumers.
+Scarlet Trio: the no-frills triple-play Pack that combines TV, Internet and fixed-line telephony for budget-conscious consumers.

 Our enterprise customers